Dancers Certificate and Diploma Examinations

 - The number of bars of music to be danced to for all Reels, Single or Hop Jigs, Light Jigs, Slip Jigs, Heavy Jigs and Hornpipes is 40.

 - St. Patrick’s Day, Blackbird, Garden of Daisies, Job of Journeywork, King of the Fairies, Three Sea Captains, and Jockey to the Fair must be performed in a traditional style and manner.

 - The same set dance must not be performed in more than one of the Grades from 9 to 12 inclusive.

 - A dancer must take all grades in order, beginning with Grade 1 - the Preliminary grade is optional.
 However, a candidate may only attempt a maximum of 3 consecutive Grades at any one sitting.

-- Candidates must be able to adequately demonstrate practical and theoretical knowledge of all ceili dances as per “Ár Rincí Foirne” as specified in the syllabus for Grades 5 -12 inclusive.
+- Candidates must be able to adequately demonstrate practical and theoretical knowledge of all ceili dances as per “Ár Rincí Céilí” as specified in the syllabus for Grades 5 -12 inclusive.

 - Dance costumes should not be worn.

 - All candidates must produce previous reports before proceeding to higher grades.
-Please bring to the exam.
+Reports must be presented at examinations

 - Grade 11 may only be attempted by candidates at least 16 years of age.